AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/aem-project-content-package-structure.md

 ## Package Types {#package-types}

 Packages are to be marked with their declared package type.
+Package types help clarify the purpose and deployment of a package.

 + Container packages must set their `packageType` to `container`.
-Container packages must not directly contain OSGi bundles, OSGi configurations and are not allowed to use [install hooks](http://jackrabbit.apache.org/filevault/installhooks.html).
+Container packages must not contain regular nodes.
+Only OSGi bundles, configurations and sub packages are allowed.
+Containers are allowed to use [install hooks](http://jackrabbit.apache.org/filevault/installhooks.html).
 + Code (immutable) packages must set their `packageType` to `application`.
 + Content (mutable) packages must set their `packageType` to `content`.

-For more information see [Apache Jackrabbit FileVault - Package Maven Plugin documentation](https://jackrabbit.apache.org/filevault-package-maven-plugin/package-mojo.html#packageType) and the [FileVault Maven configuration snippet](#marking-packages-for-deployment-by-adoube-cloud-manager) below.
+For more information see [Apache Jackrabbit FileVault - Package Maven Plugin documentation](https://jackrabbit.apache.org/filevault-package-maven-plugin/package-mojo.html#packageType), [Apache Jackrabbit Package Types](http://jackrabbit.apache.org/filevault/packagetypes.html), and the [FileVault Maven configuration snippet](#marking-packages-for-deployment-by-adoube-cloud-manager) below.

 >[!TIP]
 >